-- Certification of health care services is a way of ensuring hospitals, rest homes, residential disability care facilities and fertility providers provide safe and reasonable levels of service for consumers.
-This section provides information for service providers, residents and their families, auditing agencies, and district health boards.
+- Certifying health care services ensures they provide safe and reasonable levels of service.
+This section provides information on certification for service providers, auditing agencies, and district health boards.
 Read more

 - Health practitioners are regulated to protect the public where there is a risk of harm from professional practice.
 This section provides information about regulated professions, restricted activities, quality assurance, and how to register a new profession.
 Read more

-- The Human Tissue Act regulates the collection and use of tissue, primarily from dead human bodies.
-This section provides guidance on the consent process, the Standard for non-therapeutic use, and the use of human tissue for research purposes.
+- The Human Tissue Act regulates how human tissue is collected and used.
+This section provides guidance on the consent process, the Standard for non-therapeutic use, and use for research purposes.
 Read more

 - Medicines control in New Zealand includes overseeing the distribution chain of medicines and controlled drugs.
 This section provides information about pharmacy licensing and drug abuse containment activities.
 Read more

-- A health care worker may need to perform a simple check on a child at a school or early childcare centre to determine if the child has a particular medical condition.
-Wherever possible, health workers who need to examine children should seek consent in accordance with the Code of Health and Disability Services Consumers’ Rights.
-However, some health workers are authorised to perform a medical examination without consent when necessary.
+- A health care worker may need to check a child at school or early childcare centre for a particular medical condition.
+Some health workers are authorised to do this without consent when necessary.
 Read more

 - The Medicines Act 1981 regulates medicines, related products and medical devices in New Zealand.
 The Act ensures that the medicines and products used in New Zealand are safe and effective.
 Read more